Serving western North Carolina for more than 130 years.

 Throughout the pandemic our leadership team and volunteer board worked tirelessly to preserve the Y’s financial stability.
 We secured two federal Payroll Protection Loans that were later forgiven, and qualified for an employee retention tax credit.
 These funds, along with generous donor support and members who stayed with us, helped us stay afloat.

 However, the financial strain took a heavy toll.
 We were forced to eliminate many positions and end several programs.
 In April 2021, we made the difficult decision to close the YMCA at Mission Pardee Health Campus in Fletcher.
 We also ended our lease agreement at the UNC Asheville Kellogg Center later that year.

 Since those dark days, our Y has entered a period of recovery.
 Membership and program participation are rebounding.
 Despite ongoing staff shortages, supply chain disruptions, and the fluctuating economy, our Y continues to serve as a beacon of hope for people seeking health and well-being.

 Our 2022-2025 Strategic Plan focuses on reimagining how we deliver programs for youth development, healthy living, and social responsibility that will have a greater impact on the community.

-In 2023 we are celebrating the 20th anniversary of the Corpening Memorial YMCA and the Reuter Family YMCA, as well as our 134th year as an association.
+In 2023 we celebrated the 20th anniversary of the Corpening Memorial YMCA in Marion and the Reuter Family YMCA in south Asheville.